joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 In this guide, I am using a Normal AD service account because I am using Azure Active Directory Domain Services as my Domain Controller, and GMSA are not currently supported.
 I have also seen some scripts require the ability to create and read user-specific files.
 However, it's always good to follow best practices where possible.

-_Note: Group Managed Services accounts automatically renew and update the passwords for the accounts, they allow for additional security, you can read more about them here:_ [_Group Managed Service Accounts Overview_](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview "Group Managed Service Accounts Overview")_._
+_Note: Group Managed Services accounts automatically renew and update the passwords for the accounts; they allow for additional security.
+You can read more about them here:_ [_Group Managed Service Accounts Overview_](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview "Group Managed Service Accounts Overview")_._

     #Create A group MSA account
     Add-kdsrootkey -effectivetime ((get-date).addhours(-10))